menu

 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Corning is generally considered to be a blue-collar town.
-40.90% of the Corning workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Corning is a blue-collar town, with 40.90% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Corning is a city of professionals, production and manufacturing workers, and sales and office workers.
 There are especially a lot of people living in Corning who work in sales jobs (11.24%), healthcare (10.03%), and management occupations (9.10%).

 Setting & Lifestyle